SignalHub-Ecosystem/obmesh/README.md

 ## `gossip`

-An open broadcast mesh is a shared replicable data structure that uses gossip and conflict free replication. obmesh uses expiry-mod el (a subclass of scuttlebutt).
+An open broadcast mesh is a shared replicable data structure that uses gossip and conflict free replication. obmesh uses expiry-model (a subclass of scuttlebutt).

 ## `open broadcast mesh`